Public assistance and government benefits from Minnesota DHS.

-Low income individuals and families who are struggling may be able to get help from public assistance programs in Minnesota.
-A number of state government run resources and social services listed by Minnesota county below are focused on helping the working poor and low income meet their basic needs.
+The low-income, seniors on a fixed income, disabled and unemployed will get help.
+A number of state government run benefits and social services listed by Minnesota county below are focused on helping the working poor and low income meet their basic needs.
 The Minnesota Department of Human Services can help with food, housing, medical bills, and other expenses.
-Dial (651) 431-2000.

-The primary goal of this four-month long program is to help parents find a job and obtain work.
-The Family Investment Program may be able to help families transition to economic stability, pay their bills, and find a job.
+The primary goal of this multiple month long program is to help parents find a job and obtain work.
+The Family Investment Program (MFIP) may be able to help families transition to economic stability, pay their bills, and find a job.
 Parents are expected to work in order to receive public assistance, and are supported in working.
 There are many other government financial assistance programs.

 Various qualifications need to be met, and Child Care Assistance is available to families that had an MFIP case close within the last 12 months and for low income families participating in Minnesota Family Investment Program (MFIP).
 In addition, some low-income families in Minnesota may be eligible for the Basic Sliding Fee program.
 More on free daycare in Minnesota.

 Interested parents will be expected and required to sign an employment plan with the state before their family is approved for DWP.
 After families have an agreed upon employment plan, clients will then be able to receive financial and public assistance to meet their basic needs and pay bills.
 Low income families will also be able to get other support, such as health care assistance, food support and child care.

 Minnesota Refugee Medical Assistance (RMA) and Refugee Cash Assistance (RCA) are part of a statewide resettlement program.
 Public programs administered include employment, social services, cash and medical bill assistance, and job placement resources.
 These government funded benefits, which are paid for at the federal level, are available to a refugee for the first eight months after they arrive in the country.
 Your local county human service agencies and voluntary resettlement agencies run the refugee programs.